tarasmatsyk/tarasmatsyk.com/content/posts/2-how-to-version-pytorch-models.md

 - v3/mydeepnet21

 Ok, ok, I hear you.
 I expect everyone reading this post now screaming: "Your versioning shall not pass".
-Anybody thinking of why people come up with git?
+Anybody thinking about why people come up with git?

-So what do I suggest?
+What do you suggest, you can say?
 Actually, I like the idea PyTorch team come up with, I like how Docker manages images with tags and their docker hub.
 Why do not we manage `mydeepnet21` in git too?

 ### What's the use of git and PyTorch.Hub?

-But models are too large to keep in git.
+> But models are too large to keep in git.
 Nobody stores files in git, it's designed for source code!!!11

 Weeeelll, yes, but not exactly.

 First of all, git is a version control system.
-And here is torch suggests us to version models.
+And here is how torch suggests us to version models.
 Personally, I was thinking about this problem for a month from time to time and did not come with such a smart solution.